-Multilevel-Marketing Company Creates concern for some involved
+Multilevel-marketing company creates concern for some involved

 She says when she first started, the company only had about 5,000 sales people.
 She says the first few months her sales were great.

-“I’d post a picture of an item on Facebook and it would sell within hours,” said Reifsnyder.
+“I’d post a picture of an item on Facebook, and it would sell within hours,” Reifsnyder said.

 Seven months later, Reifsnyder, says she noticed her sales started to decline.
-She said LuLaRoe continued to hire more and more consultants, over saturating the market.
+She said LuLaRoe continued to hire more consultants, over-saturating the market.

 That’s when she realized things weren’t going the way she planned.

-“I couldn’t keep buying new inventory when the stuff I had didn’t sell,” added Reifsnyder, “but LuLaRoe kept urging me to buy more so I could sell more.”
+“I couldn’t keep buying new inventory when the stuff I had didn’t sell,” Reifsnyder said, “but LuLaRoe kept urging me to buy more so I could sell more.”

 In July, Reifsnyder realized she wanted out.
 She had $7,000 worth of inventory she was planning to return.

-At the time, LuLaRoe’s policy would buy back 100 % of their consultant’s inventory.
+At the time, LuLaRoe’s policy was to buy back 100 percent of their consultant’s inventory.

-Now, under the new policy, the company would only buy back 90% of the inventory and consultants had to pay for shipping labels and the shipping.
+Now, under the new policy, the company would only buy back 90% of the inventory and consultants had to pay for shipping labels and the shipping itself.
 They also wouldn’t take any inventory that was over a year old, something Reifsynder says she had a lot of.

 Reifsynder said she knows she’ll come out losing in the end and has decided to keep selling what she has at wholesale prices, just to get rid of her inventory.

-Q13 News contacted another consultant who said she was able to get 100% of her inventory refunded before LuLaRoe revoked their policy, but she says it took almost 4 months to get it all done.
+Q13 News contacted another consultant who said she was able to get 100 percent of her inventory refunded before LuLaRoe revoked itspolicy, but she says it took almost 4 months to get it all done.

 Several other consultants have complained about the company’s policy and have started a petition gathering signatures to create a class-action lawsuit.
 Many said they’ve filed complaints with the attorney general’s office.
 LuLaRoe has a failing grade with the Better Business Bureau.